Birth Consulting

 How will you serve my whole team?

 Your support team (partner(s), family, friends, whoever!) will always have someone to turn to if they're unsure of what's going on or how to help you, or are feeling anxious about the process.
 With me there to offer suggestions and guidance as needed, the emotional bond you share with your loved ones will be combined with proven labor support techniques.
 If you have pets in your family, and have questions or concerns about managing the transition of adding a new baby, know a little forethought and planning can go a long way toward an optimal outcome, and it's a passion of mine to help you make this transition as easy, and fun for your pets as possible, too.
-I recommend making this discussion a part of our prenatal and postnatal visits.
+I recommend making this discussion a part of our consultations and prenatal and postnatal visits.

 For information about my training, and testimonials from my past clients, check out my Training and Testimonials page!

-~2 1.5-2 hours prenatal appointments
+~2 approximately 1.5-2-hour prenatal appointments

 ~unlimited phone and e-mail support